-Richard is responsible for the group’s finances and commercial matters.
-He joined Guardian in early 2016 after spending 10 years in private equity, including three years working with Guardian during its first round of private equity investment.
-Richard previously worked with EY in Sydney and the UK.
+Richard joined Guardian in early 2016 after spending a decade in private equity, including three years working with Guardian during its first round of private investment.
+Richard previously worked with EY in Sydney and in the UK.

 Head of Quality and Curriculum

 “I had one requirement, I needed to find an organisation that was uncompromising in their early childhood quality standards.
 Research into early years teaching and learning has evolved and it was important that I joined an organisation that was brave and would encourage innovative thinking.”

 Kathryn joined Guardian in 2014 and has more than 25 years early childhood experience in Australia and the UK.
 Her experience, knowledge and passion drive the development of Guardian’s quality, curriculum, sustainability and professional learning initiatives – a cornerstone of what makes Guardian stand out from the crowd.

 Chief People and Culture Officer

 “Working to help families and children is incredibly humbling.
 Knowing we have such a purpose in their lives and seeing the work our educators do to impact and enhance the lives of children and families is incredibly rewarding.”

 Louisa has worked in HR for over 18 years.
 At Guardian she drives initiatives to support employee engagement, retention and professional development.
 She is passionate about ensuring Guardian is a great place to work for all, knowing that this delivers even better outcomes for children and families.

 Chief Network Officer

 “The first five years are critical in a child’s life, what we also need to remember is the first five years can be extremely hard on new families.
 Our role is to support and guide families and children through that time.”